Rebuild your credit

 Do not spend more than you can afford.
 Spending up to the limit on the credit card does not mean you will get a higher credit score.
 Pay the monthly balance off in full, or at least make more than the minimum payment each month.
 Just as wise use of credit and credit cards will rebuild your credit, irresponsible use can have a negative impact on your credit.
 What you want to prove is that you can pay bak your debts when they are due.
 The following suggestions may help you to use credit in a responsible, wise way:

-- Review Your Credit Report You are entitled (by law) to one free credit report from each of the reporting bureaus each year.
-You ay request a report online and you should review them to make sure they contain no mistakes, and if they are not accurate, fix it.
+The law entitles you one free credit report from each of the reporting bureaus each year.
+You may request a report online and you should review them to make sure they contain no mistakes, and if they are not accurate, fix it.
 Look for debts that you no longer owe that may be showing on the report.
 Give an eye to balances due that may be incorrect, or debts that are not yours.
 You can fie a dispute with the credit reporting agency if you find any incorrect items.
 The agency will then investigate and then make warranted corrections (you may have to provide documentation in order to dispute the report).